sled-rs/sled-rs.github.io/perf.md

-Calculating the result of multiplying and dividing many numbers with each other is completely parallelizable because we can start operating on sub-arrays of arguments, and then combine the results at the end
+Calculating the result of multiplying and dividing many numbers with each other is completely parallelizable because we can start operating on sub-arrays of arguments, and then combine the results at the end.

 Fun fact: our CPUs aggressively predict inputs to operations and start executing their results before knowing if the guesses are correct.
 The better we can